STAR MAP * EGYPT * SPAETH

 The material indicates a special date is signified in the star map.
 The same date seems to appear in the Rabbinical Writings informing about a specific event for Moses in Egypt.
 In addition to this, the possible cross-reference between Egyptian and Israelite history has been demonstrated in the series' Volume 2 (and in Vol.1 as well) and the result seems to be supported further by several important relations in this area of research.

-The Centaurus-publisher's part of copyright to publish the treatise of the star map has most kindly been excluded for the benefit of presenting the text in connection with the author's Moses-research.
-Thus the treatise was also allowed to be published as an appendix to Vol. 2 of Ove von Spaeth's book-series.
+The Centaurus-publisher's part of copyright to publish the treatise of the star map has most kindly been excluded for the benefit of presenting the text in connection with Ove von Spaeth's Moses-research.
+The treatise was thus also allowed being published as an appendix to the Volume 2 of this author's book-series "Assassinating Moses".

 *